joeltok/tech-adoption-lanes/README.md

 # Tech Adoption Lanes

-Tech Adoption Lanes is a framework inspired by the [ThoughtsWorks Tech Radar](https://www.thoughtworks.com/en-sg/radar), modified to reflect the technology landscape of a small organization or individual developer.
+An Everything-as-Code framework to detail a small organization's tech stack in markdown.

+This framework is inspired by the [ThoughtsWorks Tech Radar](https://www.thoughtworks.com/en-sg/radar).
+The thought process of how this framework came about is described in this [blog post](https://www.joeltok.com/blog/2025-05-everything-as-code-tech-radar-with-markdown).

-An example of a past snapshot of my personal lanes:
+An example of a past snapshot of my personal tech stack using tech adoption lanes:

 <br>